- The Upfit Insider

 Box Truck Buyer’s Guide: Dimensions, Specs, Costs & Liftgates (2025)

-If you’re buying, renting, or upfitting a box truck, the details matter.
+If you’re buying, renting, or upfitting a box truck, size is the first decision that matters.

 What is a Box Truck?
 (Straight Truck Definition + Body Types)